 Ownership and Moving Permissions

-To successfully move a file into a Shared Drive, you must be the file's owner.
+To successfully move a file or folder into a Shared Drive, you must be the file's owner or have edit access.
+You must also have Manager access to the Shared Drive.

-Ask the file's owner to move the file themselves by adding them as a member to the Shared Drive.
+To properly move a file, it's best to ask the file's owner to move it themselves by adding them as a member of the Shared Drive.

 Understanding File Access After a Move